tangodata/draft.tangoandchaos/source/pages/01/01_01_index.md

 Unfortunately for me the unstoppable confidence roller coaster races on.
 One moment I'm the Baron of Buenos Aires, the next I'm afraid to get back on the floor -- stumbling and clumsy.
 Shakespeare, brilliant and cynical:
-I “strut and fret” through tango.
+I "strut and fret" through tango.
 I strut and fret through a life "full of sound and fury, signifying nothing".
 There are good dances, okay dances, and bad dances.
 And then there are the disasters where I actually break into a nervous flop sweat before they are over, struggling and claustrophobic on the crowded floor, smiling nervously at some disappointed Argentine woman as I slink away.